MetaPerturb: Transferable Regularizer for Heterogeneous Tasks and Architectures: Approach

 \paragraph{Knowledge transfer at the limit of convergence} To solve the second problem, we propose to further approximate the online approximation~\cite{ren2018learning} by simply ignoring the bi-level optimization and the corresponding second-order derivative.
 It means we simply focus on knowledge transfer across the tasks \emph{only at the limit of the convergence} of the tasks.
 Toward this goal, we propose to perform a joint optimization of $\theta=\{\theta_1,\dots,\theta_T\}$ and $\phi$, each of which maximizes the log likelihood of the training dataset $\D^\tr$ and test dataset $\D^\te$, respectively:

 where $\text{StopGrad}(x)$ denotes that we do not compute the gradient and consider $x$ as constant.
 See the Algorithm~\ref{algo:algorithm1} and \ref{algo:algorithm2} for meta-training and meta-test, respectively.
-The intuition is that, even with this naive approximation, the final $\phi^*$ will be transferable if we confine the limit of transfer to \emph{around the convergence}, since we know that $\phi^*$ already has satisfied the desiried property at the end of the convergence of multiple meta-training tasks, i.e. over $\theta_1^*,\dots,\theta_T^*$.
+The intuition is that, even with this naive approximation, the final $\phi^*$ will be transferable if we confine the limit of transfer to \emph{around the convergence}, since we know that $\phi^*$ already has satisfied the desired property at the end of the convergence of multiple meta-training tasks, i.e. over $\theta_1^*,\dots,\theta_T^*$.
 It is natural to expect similar consequence at meta-test time if we let the novel task $T+1$ jointly converge with the meta-learned $\phi^*$ to obtain $\theta^*_{T+1}$.
-We empirically verified that gradually increasing the strength of our perturbation function $\bg_\phi$ performs much better than without such annealing, which means that the knowledge transfer may be less effective at the early stage of the training, but becomes more effective at later steps, i.e. near the convergence.
+We empirically verified that this simple joint meta-learning suffers from negligible accuracy loss over meta-learning with a single lookahead step~\cite{ren2018learning}, while achieving order of magnitude faster training time depending on the tasks and architectures.
+Further, gradually increasing the strength of our perturbation function $\bg_\phi$ performs much better than without such annealing, which means that the knowledge transfer may be less effective at the early stage of the training, but becomes more effective at later steps, i.e. near the convergence.
 We can largely reduce the computational cost of meta-training with this naive approximation.

+\paragraph{Comparison with MetaDropout} MetaDropout~\cite{DBLP:conf/iclr/LeeNYH20} also proposes to meta-learn the noise generator.
+However, it is largely different from MetaPerturb in multiple aspects.
+First of all, MetaDropout cannot generalize across heterogeneous neural architectures, since it learns an individual noise generator for each layer (Figure 2 of~\cite{DBLP:conf/iclr/LeeNYH20}).
+Thus it is tied to the specific base network architecture (Fig~\ref{fig:mdmp}), while MetaPerturb can generalize across architectures.
+Moreover, MetaDropout does not scale to large networks since the noise generator should be the same size as the main network.
+MetaPerturb, on the other hand, requires marginal parameter overhead (82) even for deep CNNs since it shares the same lightweight noise generator across all layers and channels.
+MetaDropout also cannot scale to standard learning with large number of instance and deep networks (Fig~\ref{fig:mdmp}), since it uses episodic training and MAML for meta-learning.
+We overcome such a challenge with a scalable distributed joint meta-learning framework described in the earlier paragraphs.